China Atomic Energy Authority

-China Atomic Energy Authority (CAEA; 国家原子能机构) is the regulatory agency that oversees the development of nuclear energy in the People's Republic of China.
+China Atomic Energy Authority (CAEA; 国家原子能机构 (Guójiā Yuánzǐnéng Jīgòu)) is the regulatory agency that oversees the development of nuclear energy in the People's Republic of China.

 History

 The agency was created out of the regulatory functions department of the China National Nuclear Corporation in 1999 - 2000.

 Agency structure

 The Administration Department

 This department is responsible for logistics and safeguards for the CAEA, and the management on physical protection for nuclear material and fire protection for the nuclear power plants.

 The System Engineering Department

 This department administers the on major nuclear R&D projects, creating development plan for nuclear power plants and nuclear fuels.
 It is also responsible for the construction, management and supervision of nuclear projects, and routine work of nuclear emergencies.

 Department of International Cooperation

 It is responsible for organizing and coordinating the exchange and cooperation with governments and international organizations and licensing for nuclear export and import and issuing governmental permits.